-- Foods for the household to eat, such as:
+Any food for the household, such as:

-- breads and cereals;
+- Fruits and vegetables;

-- fruits and vegetables;
+- Breads and cereals;

-- Seeds and plants which produce food for the household to eat.
+- Seeds and plants, which produce food for the household to eat.

 Households CANNOT use SNAP benefits to buy:

 - Beer, wine, liquor, cigarettes, or tobacco